 Junior Board members participate in many aspects of The Valerie Fund, including community outreach, event planning, and member recruitment.
-As a Junior Board member, you will also be invited to serve as a volunteer for major Valerie Fund events, as well as a mentoring program designed to provide Valerie Fund high school patients with one-on-one educational and emotional support from a close peer.
+As a Junior Board member, you will also be invited to serve as a volunteer and be part of major Valerie Fund events.Click to Submit Inquiry

-The Junior Board of the Valerie Fund invites you to join us for the Ninth Annual Junior Board Gala, located this year at The Gallery at Dream Downtown on Saturday, April 27th, from 9:30 PM- 1:30 AM.
+The Valerie Fund Junior Board invites you to join us for the Decennial Junior Board Gala, located this year at Lavan 541 on Friday, September 30th from 9:00 PM- 2:00 AM.
 Enjoy four hours of open bar, desserts, a silent auction, and dancing in support of the children and families of The Valerie Fund!

 Please dress in cocktail attire.

 Dom was first introduced to The Valerie Fund in early 2019 through the organization’s now 30-year partnership with Morgan Stanley.
 Starting out as a junior chair in his first campaign, Dom then proceeded to sustain the relationship throughout COVID, successfully executing two virtual campaigns with the help of his fellow co-chairs.
 Non-profit work has been a constant in Dom’s life, stemming from childhood interactions with local Ronald McDonald houses and Polish organizations, such as Polish Childrens Heartline.
 He is incredibly excited to help revitalize the Junior Board and ultimately create a series of events and initiatives that become recurring annual traditions that bolster young professional exposure and engagement.
 Dom graduated from Duke University in 2017 with a B.S. in Economics and a minor in Psychology, and currently works as an Investment Banking Associate at Morgan Stanley.